-For most physical therapists, marketing is a challenge.
-We went to physical therapy school to become expert clinicians, not marketers.
-This makes sense, because primary goal as physical therapists is to be good clinicians and provide outstanding patient care.
+Top-Marketing-Mistakes-Made-By-Physical-TherapistsFor most physical therapists, coming up with a solid physical therapy marketing plan is a challenge.
+Which is just natural, since while we were learning everything there is to know in become experts in the physical therapy field, most of us were not made aware of how essential physical therapy marketing is in expanding our very own private practice.
+This makes perfect sense, because our primary goal as physical therapists is to be good clinicians and provide outstanding patient care.

 a) ‘Controlled communication’ with patients and prospects.

-Do not be complacent and assume that you patients will always remember you and come back to your clinic.
+Do not be complacent and assume that your patients will always remember you and come back to your clinic.
 There are competitors and other businesses (including other professions) that are standing by to sway the patient away from your clinic.
 This may be happening right under your nose and you may not know it.
 If a patient is made to feel ignored or disrespected, all it takes for them is one phone call to switch providers.
 Patients are easily lured away.

 b) Inability to manage repetition, quality and frequency of communication.